P1x3lKn1ght/Minecraft-Modrinth-Downloader/README.md

 * For example, Fabric API at https://modrinth.com/mod/fabric-api should be written as `"fabric-api"` including `""` with each mod split by a `,`.

 ## Launching the script
-To launch the script, you will need to have python installed.
+To launch the script, you will need to have Python installed.
 You can download the latest version from https://www.python.org/downloads/.

 To lauch the script double click it from your file explorer.